-Benefits of using a microwave:
+Benefits of using a microwave to cook eggs:

-- Do you prefer soft boiled eggs to hard boiled eggs?
-If so, make these microwave soft boiled eggs instead!
+Do you prefer soft boiled eggs to hard boiled eggs?
+If so, make easy microwave soft boiled eggs instead!
+And if you love eggs with fully cooked yolks you will also love making over hard eggs.

 - Salt – this is used to help prevent the eggs from exploding in the microwave so please don’t leave it out!